frenchy64/overtone/docs/ugen-metadata.md

     (defsynth foo [] (sin-osc :freq 440 :phase 0))

 As the default value for phase is 0.
 The ugen function clearly needs to know how to take these args and munge them about correctly so that a correct synthdef data structure can be created.
-This work takes place in the namespace overtone.sc.ugen.
+This work takes place in the namespace overtone.sc.machinery.ugen.fn-gen.

 So, how are these functions created and what they do?